KiranHirani/RestaurantBillingWebpage/Readme.md

+Hi There,

+This project was a machine coding assignment where I had to build a project using Vanilla JS within 2 hours.
+The task was to create a webpage that looks exactly like the provided screenshot.
+The feature I was asked to build was to let users add wines to a cart and calculate the total price.

 #Restaurant Billing Web Page

 This is a webpage depicting the restaurant billing page.
 It contains a side panel, food/drinks section, final billing section.